College Entrance Examination Restored

 A Decade Without Examinations

 The college entrance examination system (gaokao) was abolished in 1966 at the start of the Cultural Revolution.
-For the following decade, university admissions were based on political criteria and recommendations from work units, favoring those from "correct" class backgrounds and with revolutionary credentials.
+For the following decade, university admissions were based on political criteria and recommendations from work units, favouring those from "correct" class backgrounds and with revolutionary credentials.
 Education at all levels suffered enormously; university education was effectively suspended until 1970, when a limited number of "worker-peasant-soldier students" were admitted without examinations.

 Restoration in 1977